pemellquist/idmlight/README.md

 ===============
 OpenIDM is a simple identity management system which can be used with a variety of systems which require IDM.
 OpenIDM is meant to be simple and effective providing a simple identity model which models domains, users, roles and grants.
 Together, these can be used to construct your own Role Based Access Control (RBAC).
 OpenIDM runs as a service with a set of RESTful interfaces allowing full CRUD operations on domain, user and role resources.

+Openidm is implemented in Java and uses an SQL database to persist the IDM model.
+The reference implementation uses SQLite but any compatible Java JBDC SQL database may also be used.
+Openidm can be run in any Java runtime environment but the reference implementation allows building a debian package which can be depolyed as a Linux service.

-Getting and building tokenidm
+Getting and building openidm
 ------------------
-1) Get Ubuntu OS, 12.04 64 bit bit OS is recommended<br/>
+1) Get your Operationg system(Ubuntu OS, 12.04 64 bit bit OS is recommended)<br/>
-(other OSs are possible but these instructions assume this Ubuntu & Debian packages)
+Other OSs are possible but these instructions assume Debian packages for installing all dependencies.

-2) Install tokenidm api sources, clone from git repo<br/>
+2) Install openidm sources, clone these from github repo.
+This assumes that you already have the git client installed.<br/>
-$ git clone https://github.com/pemellquist/tokenidm.git <your local tokenidm location>
+**$ git clone https://github.com/pemellquist/openidm.git <your local tokenidm location>**

-3) Install maven, needed to building<br/>
+3) Install maven, needed to building.
+Maven2 has been verified to work, new versions may also work.<br/>
-$ sudo apt-get install maven2
+**$ sudo apt-get install maven2**

-4) Install java 7 <br/>
+4) Install java 7.
+There are a variety of places where you can pick up the JDK.
+One is listed below.<br/>
-$ sudo add-apt-repository ppa:webupd8team/java -y <br/>
+**$ sudo add-apt-repository ppa:webupd8team/java -y <br/>**
-$ sudo apt-get update <br/>
+**$ sudo apt-get update <br/>**
-$ sudo apt-get install oracle-java7-installer </br>
+**$ sudo apt-get install oracle-java7-installer </br>**

 5) Install Debian Package Make tool <br/>
 $ sudo apt-get install dh-make